 PREVIEW, Prevention of diabetes through lifestyle Intervention and population studies in Europe and around the World, is an European research integrated project funded under FP7 and launched in Jan 2013.
 It includes a 3-year multicentre study on the effects of a high-protein, low GI diet on diabetes.
 The project is coordinated by Anne Raben, NEXS.
 Our role is to investigate biomarkers of compliance, of dietary effects and biomarkers potentially related to colon cancer risk.

 Metabeer, Metabolomics of Beer intake, is a study coordinated by Lars Ove Dragsted and launched in December 2012 to investigate potential intake biomarkers of beer intake based on a meal trial.
 The project is funded by the Carlsberg Breweries.

 Possible conflicts of interest

-Lars Ove Dragsted or his nearest family is not at this time registered with any personal economic or other vested interests in food or beverage industries in Denmark or elsewhere.
+Lars Ove Dragsted and his nearest family is not at this time registered with any personal economic or other vested interests in food or beverage industries in Denmark or elsewhere.

 Lars Ove Dragsted has research funding governed by University rules for independency with several public and private funding organisations as well as companies.
 Ongoing or recent projects are listed with funding sources under Current Research above.
 In order to obtain public strategic funding in Denmark it is a demand that translational research activities with public/private partners is taking place.